MihaelBLKN/Enserva/documentation/docs/index.md

 <span class="ev-eyebrow"><span class="dot"></span> Early development build v1.0</span>

-# A Go runtime for authoritative multiplayer experiments.
+# A Go runtime for authoritative multiplayer servers.

 <p class="ev-sub">Enserva is an early game server runtime written in Go.
 It combines an authoritative tick loop, UDP transport, server-owned objects, scene-aware snapshots, interest management, and a local debug UI so multiplayer games can keep simulation and replication under server control while the API is still evolving.</p>